rbaumbach/OpenGLAprendiendo-iOS/README.md

 # OpenGLAprendiendo-iOS

-Learning how to draw a triangle using OpenGL on iOS
+Learning how to draw a triangle using OpenGL and GLKit on iOS

 ![multi-colored-opengl-triangle](opengl-triangle.png)